 These Skillet-Roasted Chili Carrots by Wicked Healthy have got it all going on – and they’re easy to make.
 After rubbing the carrots with sesame oil, they are tossed in a smoky, fiery blend of salt and spices and then seared in the hot skillet.
-At the end, these carrots are sweet, tender, and dangerously addictive.
+In the end, these carrots are sweet, tender, and dangerously addictive.

 Source: Super Simple Potato Curry

 It takes about 5 minutes to prepare this Super Simple Potato Curry by Jennifer Harmon and then you just have to wait 20 minutes for it all to get hot and the potatoes to get soft.
-Basically, you cut the potatoes and then dump everything in a large sauce pan and simmer.
+You cut the potatoes and then dump everything in a large saucepan and simmer.
 Not quite as simple as throwing a pizza in the oven, but pretty damn close.
 This recipe is also extremely cheap to make and can feed the masses.
 I would double the serving if you have more than 2 or 3 people as I guarantee they will go back for seconds.

 Source: Pumpkin Cobbler

 Don’t forget about desserts!
-We all love pumpkin pie, but branching out and exploring how pumpkin can be infused into other desserts is oh so rewarding.
+We all love pumpkin pie, but branching out and exploring how pumpkin can be infused into other desserts is oh-so rewarding.
 This Pumpkin Cobbler by Gabrielle St. Claire has all the crispy, crumbly goodness of a classic cobbler with the soft, warming feel and taste of pumpkin.
 If you love no-fuss desserts that can be made with little prep and work, you need to try this recipe.

 Source: Maple Walnut Ice Cream

 If you are getting tired of plain banana ‘nice’ cream, then this recipe is for you!
 The flavors of this Maple Walnut Ice Cream by Hannah Sunderani are rich, creamy, maple-sweet, and nutty.
-This ‘nice’ cream was made by blending together homemade walnut milk, chilled coconut cream, and maple syrup.
+This ‘nice’ cream was made by blending homemade walnut milk, chilled coconut cream, and maple syrup.